soxueren/atsd/integration/tableau/examples/export-import_by_year.md

 ## Steps

 - Specify at least time/datetime and entity in INNER/FULL OUTER join
-- Drag-and-drop _Datetime_ onto the column field
+- Drag-and-drop _Datetime_ in to the column field
 - Rename both _Value_ into 'Export Value' and 'Import Value'
 - Copy: _[Export Value] - [Import Value]_ > double click on the rows field > paste > **Enter**
 - Right click on calculation > **Dimension**
-- Select _Line_ in drop-down at Marks Card
+- Select _Line_ in the dropdown at Marks Card

 ## Results